orbeet-io/beaver/README.md

 namespace: demo
 ```

-In the example above beaver will automaticaly pass `base/postgres.yml` and then
+In the example above `beaver` will automaticaly pass `base/postgres.yml` and then
-`environments/demo/postgres.yaml` to then helm command using `.vendor/postgresql`
+`environments/demo/postgres.yaml` to helm using `.vendor/postgresql` as chart
-as the chart folder.
+folder.

 ## Beaver variables

-Beaver variables can be used inside your value files using the following syntax:
+`beaver` variables can be used inside your value files, and **only** inside value
+files, using the following syntax:

 ```
 <[variable_name]>